pankaj1110/PankajAssignment/README.md

 - Feel free to use any external packages that you find suitable for the assignment.
 - All the required assets can be found in assets folder of this repo.
 - Use mock data to populate the UI.
+- You'd be assessed on the quality of designs and common sense practices.
 4. Submission instructions:
 - Fork this repository to your GitHub account.
 - Create a new branch with the format "assignment/[your-name]/flutter-developer". (eg. if your name is Anurag, the format should be "assignment/anurag/flutter-developer"